 PLUS loans can be consolidated just like Stafford and Perkins Loans, although a parent's PLUS loan cannot be consolidated with the student's Stafford and Perkins Loans, since the borrowers are different.
 But parents who have their own Stafford loans can consolidate them together with any PLUS loans they have borrowed to pay for their children's education.

 Consolidating PLUS loans provides access to alternate repayment terms, such as extended repayment, graduated repayment, and income contingent repayment.
-(Income contingent repayment is available for Direct Grad PLUS loans but not Direct Parent PLUS loans.)

-Note that since the consolidation loan has an interest rate that is capped at 8.25%, consolidating a FFELP PLUS loans can reduce the interest rate by 0.25%.
+Consolidation also reduces the interest rate by 0.25%.
 It is best to consolidate PLUS loans separately from Stafford and Perkins Loans to maximize the benefit of this interest rate reduction.
 However, one should also consider the impact of consolidation on available education loan discounts.

 Eligibility for the PLUS loan depends on a modest credit check that determines whether the parent as an adverse credit history.
 An adverse credit history is defined as being 90 or more days late on any debt or having any Title IV debt (including a debt due to grant overpayment) within the past five years subjected to default determination, bankruptcy discharge, foreclosure, repossession, tax lien, wage garnishment, or write-off.
-The Ensuring Continued Access to Student Loans Act of 2008 extended the 90 days late threshold to 180 days for mortgage payments and medical bill payments during calendar years 2007 through 2009.

 If a dependent student's parents are denied a PLUS loan, or the college financial aid administrator determines that the parents are likely to be denied a PLUS loan, the student becomes eligible for increased unsubsidized Stafford Loan limits, the same limits as are available to independent students.
 Only one parent needs to apply for and be denied a PLUS loan.
 However, if one parent is denied a PLUS loan and the other is approved for a PLUS loan, the student is not eligible for increased Stafford Loan limits.

 It is generally a good idea for parents who think they might be denied a PLUS loan or have other exceptional circumstances that prevent them from using the PLUS loan program to talk to the school before applying for a PLUS loan.
 If they happen to obtain a PLUS loan approval it makes it much more difficult for the school to grant the student the additional unsubsidized Stafford loan eligibility.
-The specific language at 34 CFR 682.201(a)(3) is:

 If the dependent student receives the additional unsubsidized Stafford loan eligibility and the parent subsequently receives a PLUS loan, the student will not receive any subsequent disbursements on the additional unsubsidized Stafford loan but may retain any amounts already disbursed.
 Subsequent Stafford loan disbursements revert to the lower unsubsidized Stafford loan limits without considering any excess amounts received under the higher unsubsidized Stafford loan limits.
 The annual cap on the PLUS loan must consider the total amount of Stafford loan disbursements under the cost-of-attendance minus aid received cap.